-History with Art History BA
+History with Art History BA (Hons)

-In your History major, you will study a diverse range of subject matters, from the Middle Ages to the modern day.
+You will study a diverse range of subject matters, from the Middle Ages to the modern day.
 You will study two survey courses; six increasingly focused period-specific courses, which encourage real intellectual depth; and one course reflecting on the nature of the discipline and equipping you with the skills to master it.

 By choosing Art History as a minor you will have the opportunity to widen your view of history through the study of cultural artefacts, developing a greater understanding of the people and times that created them.
 You will develop critical skills in how to look, to think, and to present your ideas succinctly and persuasively.